lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/02-Delete/README.md

 # => nil
 ```

-This exercise should be done quicker than the previous one 😊
+This exercise should take less time than the previous one 😊